From the Cook

 Tips & Tricks (5)

-- Water Bath Precision 💧Bake the pudding in a water bath at 325°F to ensure gentle, even cooking that prevents the custard from curdling and keeps the edges from over-browning.
+- Water Bath Baking for Creamy Results 🛁Bake your pudding in a water bath (bain-marie) at 325°F to ensure gentle, even cooking that prevents curdling and creates a silky, custard-like consistency.

 Recipe Facts